Coder-Blue/Coder-Blue/README.md

 - **Rust - Tauri**
 - **Python - OpenCV and Pandas**

-And this is some of the technologies, I'd like to use, and of course, for the preferences:
+And this is some of the technologies, I'd like to use, and of course, for the preferences: <br />
 ![Firebase](https://img.shields.io/badge/firebase-a08021?style=for-the-badge&logo=firebase&logoColor=ffcd34)
 ![ApacheCassandra](https://img.shields.io/badge/cassandra-%231287B1.svg?style=for-the-badge&logo=apache-cassandra&logoColor=white)
 ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)